Part 5: Printing & Publishing

 I finished writing the book!

-By the end of July/first of August, I finished drawing and finalized the story!
+By the end of July/first of August, I finished drawing and finalizing the story!

-It still needs proper proofreading and tweaking minor drawing details... but everything rhymes now.
+It still needs proper proofreading and tweaking minor drawing details... but everything rhymes now - something I hadn't intended or thought possible in the beginning of this endeavour.

 The Checklist